joysola/OpenSeadragonAnnotation/README.md

 # OpenSeadragonAnnotation
-use annotations on openseadragon, get data from webapi.
+Use annotations on openseadragon, get data from webapi.